-3.58.12 alert_string
+3.59.12 alert string

-setpefconfig alert_string <set-selector> <string-value> setpefconfig 13 <set-selector> <string-value>
+setpefconfig alert_string <set-selector> <string-value> setpefconfig 13 <set-selector> <string-value> clia setpefconfig alert_string 2 "This string has > a line feed inside."

 This command sets the element of the alert string table with the index <set-selector>.
 Indexes are 1-based.
 Index 0 can be used to designate the volatile alert string.
 The string value should be enclosed in double quotes ("") and may contain special characters and line feeds inside.